UN says Ethiopia has no legal right to expel 7 UN officials

 Ethiopia announced the expulsions on Thursday, giving the seven officials 72 hours to leave, as pressure grows on the government over its deadly blockade of the Tigray region where children are reportedly starving to death.

 U.N. deputy spokesman Farhan Haq said a diplomatic note sent to Ethiopia’s U.N.
-Mission and conveyed to Ethiopian President Abiy Ahmed during a phone call with U.N.
+Mission and conveyed to Ethiopian Prime Minister Abiy Ahmed during a phone call with U.N.
 Secretary-General Antonio Guterres on Friday stated the U.N.’s “longstanding legal position” that the doctrine of declaring someone “persona non grata” — or unwelcome — does not apply to U.N. personnel.

 “The application of this doctrine to United Nations officials is contrary to obligations under the Charter of the United Nations and the privileges and immunities to be afforded to the United Nations and its officials,” he said.